 Reinforce education about the range of fellowships available for participants at the meetings of the multistakeholder organizations, as well as the opportunities for remote participation.
 The multistakeholder model has shown that it is well-suited to improving cultural diversity on the Internet, but this can only continue if stakeholders are made aware of the tools available which exist to widen participation from developing and less-developed countries.

-Enhance the local content industry with respect to the cultural diversity among and within countries.
+Enhance the local content industry with respect to the cultural diversity among and within countries, including for populations coming from migrations and diasporas.

 Develop domain names in different languages to meet the multilingualism aspect.